 |

-Who is "The Busch Band?"
+who is "The Busch Band??

-Virginia University, the group's in-your-face
+The group's in-your-face

 party/dance tunes earned it a rabid following,

-especially among heavy drinkers.
 Over the years,

 the band became "larger than life" and developed a